larryhastings/big/README.md

       a weakref "get ref" call every time a bound inner class is instantiated.
     * Bound inner classes now have explicit support for slots!
-    * Bound inner classes now have accurate sigantures, preserving the signature of the original class's `__init__` but with the `outer` parameter removed.
+    * Bound inner classes now have accurate signatures, preserving the signature of the original class's `__init__` but with the `outer` parameter removed.
-    * Bound inner classes
     * `BoundInnerClass` adds locking, to prevent a race condition when caching the same bound inner class created simultaneously in multiple threads.
 It's rarely used